mo5214/battCap/Readme.md

 chmod +x the script to be made executable, and run it.
 Personally I use this with BetterTouchTool's script execution and bound it to a hotkey.

+## Compatibility?
+Should work with any Macbook that has a smc with 'BCLM' key support.

+Should work on any recent OS X (oops macOS) versions (10.6+ at the least).

 ## Requirements
-Requires smcFancontrol.app to be installed in /Applications May have to do chmod +x the script to be made executable.
+Requires smcFancontrol.app to be installed in /Applications.

+May have to do chmod +x the script to be made executable.

 Get it from here:

 [link to the GitHub Page!](https://github.com/hholtmann/smcFanControl)

 ## Disclaimer